 The Goodwine facility, which is where the main office is located today, was the original facility.
 In 1920, the Alonzo elevator was built 3 miles east of Goodwine.
 In 1995 the Fountain Creek facility, originally known as Hopwood, was added.
 The Bryce facility was purchased in 2001 and the East Lynn storage facility was purchased in 2007.

-Today, the company has 5 locations with over 4 million bushels of storage, and 15 full time employees.
-The current members of the Board of Directors are Bruce Crist (President), Steve Rapp (Vice President), Robert Geddes (Secretary), Bill Betka, Doug Van Hoveln, Scott Morts, and Keith Knapp.
+Today, the company has 5 locations with over 4.5 million bushels of storage, and 15 full time employees.
+The current members of the Board of Directors are Bruce Crist (President), Steve Rapp (Vice President), Robert Geddes (Secretary), Bill Betka, Doug Van Hoveln, Keith Knapp, and Brent Neukomm.